MelonKony/millmint/content/factbook/bulletin/alcohol.md

 What it does suggest, however, is the overall outline of Vekllei's approach to fostering a strong civic culture in their social economy.
 The whole system is predicated on it, because happy communities foster their own productivity and improvement.
 Their dual approach -- reinforcement of good (or at least preferable) habits through culture and restriction of bad ones through law -- is typical of the country's approach to social disease.

-[^service]: Contributory service is the Vekllei equivalent of community service overseas.
+[^service]: Community service in Vekllei is more or less equivalent to community service overseas.
 It is a light punishment, usually applied to misdemeanours and minor offences, that requires certain hours of work to alleviate the (usually antisocial) offence.
 The type of work required is scaled to the seriousness of the offence.
 [^establishments]: In Vekllei, these are usually cafes, pubs, restaurants and bars, in that order of availability.
 Noncompliance with alcohol laws are a fast way to having your business shut down.